m-c-k-y/Enterprise-Infrastructure-Lab/docs/03-DC-Client-NTP.md

 **1. Manually set the client's clock "close enough" to the Domain Controller's time so that it falls within the synchronization threshold.**

-**2. Configured the client to use the Active Directory domain hierachy:**
+**2. Configured the client to use the Active Directory domain hierarchy:**
 >
 > <img src="../images/NTP/client-domain-hierachy.png" width="600">
 >